wapmorgan/OpenApiGenerator/docs/scraper_result.md

     2. All possible resulting values
 - `string|null $pathResultWrapper` - class inheriting `\wapmorgan\OpenApiGenerator\Scraper\DefaultPathResultWrapper
 `, which will be used as endpoint result wrapper.
+- `string|object|null $pathResult` - Pointer to another type that is the real result of action.
+    Can be an object, which will be described as usual complex type (class).
 - `string[]|null $securitySchemes` - list of security schemes applicable to this endpoint.
 Just put here names of security schemes applicable for this path.
 - `string[]|null $tags` - list of tags for this endpoint.
 Just put here names of tags applicable for this